Samuel W. Koster

 Samuel William Koster (December 29, 1919 – January 23, 2006) was a career officer in the United States Army.
-He attained the rank of major general, and was most notable for his service as commander of the Americal Division and Superintendent of the United States Military Academy.
+Hailing from rural Iowa, he graduated West Point in 1942 after the attack on Pearl Harbor and attained the rank of major general.
+Koster is known for his service as commander of the 23rd Infantry Division during the infamous My Lai Massacre in 1968 after the Tet Offensive, later becoming the Superintendent of the US Military Academy at West Point.

 A veteran of World War II, the Korean War, and the Vietnam War, Koster served in the U.S. Army for a total of 29 years.
 Although the criminal charges initially filed against him after the My Lai massacre were dropped, Koster's involvement would eventually cost him two stars.
-His expected promotion to lieutenant general, the traditional modern-day rank of the Superintendent of West Point, was denied, and he received a reduction in rank to brigadier general, while the Army Distinguished Service Medal that he'd received was rescinded.
+His expected promotion to lieutenant general, the traditional modern-day rank of the Superintendent of West Point, was denied, and he received a reduction in rank to brigadier general, while the Army Distinguished Service Medal that he received was rescinded.

 Koster retired in 1973, two years after William Calley and Ernest Medina faced their respective trials by court-martial.
 Koster lived out his retirement years in Maryland, never speaking publicly about the events at My Lai, expressing no shame or remorse for the murders carried out by the men under his command, nor for any actions he had taken.
 He died in 2006, aged 87, and was buried at West Point Cemetery.

-Early life
+Early life and career

-Koster was born in West Liberty, Iowa on December 29, 1919, and graduated from West Liberty High School in 1937.
-He graduated from the United States Military Academy in 1942 and was commissioned as a second lieutenant of Infantry.
+Koster was born in West Liberty, Iowa, on December 29, 1919, and graduated from West Liberty High School in 1937.
+He graduated from the United States Military Academy in 1942, and was commissioned as a second lieutenant of Infantry.